SchulzLab/RAPID/docs/Usage.rst

 | -l    | --restrictlength       | An INTEGER of Read Lengths to be considered.
 If not provided, all reads will be used.
 (Multiple read lengths should be separated by commas)"                       |
 +-------+------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The config file is a simple **tab-delimited** file that has 3 columns,  the path to the folder produced by **rapidStats**, the name of the experiment, and list of regions need to be corrected in TCS based normalization.
+The config file is a simple **tab-delimited** file that has three columns, the path to the folder produced by **rapidStats**, the name of the experiment, and list of regions need to be corrected in TCS based normalization.
 Each line is one dataset that should be included in the Normalization.
 Later these normalized statistics can be used to make comparison plots using **rapidVis**.

 *Config file format*